zacksheppard/ephemeral-chat/README.md

 ## Ephemeral Chat Client

 This is a quick chat client with no persistence beyond the page itself.
-It has two forms and two chat windows for two people to use.
+It has two chat windows for two people to use while viewing the same page which is a little useless and was done only as a CSS and JavaScript exercise.

 #### See it in action [here](http://zack.io/chat).